TeamPracticalProjects/Connectivity_Tools_with_Particle_Devices/README.md

 # Connectivity_Tools_with_Particle_Devices
-Document describing the IoT connectivity tools and techquies that we use with Particle devices.
+Document describing the IoT connectivity tools and techniques that we use with Particle devices.

 We (Team Practical Projects) have developed a number of tools and techniques for integrating our Internet of Things projects with external apps and services.
 We use Particle devices (see particle.io)